Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 <p align="center"> <strong>Figure 6.</strong> Just like a ball that only rolls downhill and not uphill due to gravity, heat flows from the hottest regions to the cooler ones, illustrating the natural direction of heat transfer within the crystal.
 </p>

-The crystal axis represents the hottest region, and no heat flows along or across it, meaning there is no conduction, convection, or radiation in this direction.
+The crystal axis represents the hottest region, and no heat flows across it, meaning there is no conduction, convection, or radiation in this direction.
 Due to the temperature gradient, heat is transferred solely outward from the axis toward the cooler lateral surfaces.

 <p align="center">
   <img src="./Archive/images/3.%20Readme_images/image07.png" alt="Image 7" width="100%">
 </p>

-<p align="center"> <strong>Figure 7.</strong> Heat only flows radially outward from the hottest crystal axis to the cooler lateral surfaces, with no heat transfer along or across the axis.
+<p align="center"> <strong>Figure 7.</strong> Heat only flows radially outward from the hottest crystal axis to the cooler lateral surfaces, with no heat transfer across the axis.
 </p>

-In conclusion, the boundary condition for the crystal axis is insulation, as no heat transfer occurs along or across it.
-With this, all boundary conditions for the crystal are defined: insulation along the axis, constant temperature at the lateral surfaces, and convection and radiation at the faces.
+In conclusion, the boundary condition for the crystal axis is insulation, as no heat transfer occurs across it.
+With this, all boundary conditions for the crystal are defined: insulation for the axis, constant temperature at the lateral surfaces, and convection and radiation at the faces.
 These boundary conditions are essential for accurately modeling the heat distribution and optimizing SHG performance.

 <p align="center">
   <img src="./Archive/images/3.%20Readme_images/image08.png" alt="Image 8" width="85%">